 Where practical, the wrappers are not accessed through own methods but through established platform independent traits.
 For example, the main API surface of an I2CDevice is its implementation of the corresponding embedded-hal I2C traits for reading and writing.

-The wrapper are documented together with riot-sys and some of the examples.
+The wrappers are documented together with riot-sys and some of the examples.

 To install the necessary Rust components, it is easiest use rustup, installed as described on its website.

 Using Rust on RIOT needs the latest stable or nightly version of Rust, depending on the precise example used.
 (Currently, it's mainly the CoAP parts that use nightly features, and some native builds; until stable is universally available, only tests are run on stable by default).

 Make sure you have both the nightly and stable toolchains and the core library for the CPU (target) of your choice available:

 make info-build of an application that has your current board selected, or just add it later whenever the Rust compiler complains about not finding the core library for a given target).
 Installing only nightly will work just as well, but you may need to remove the